-- In HongKong, this court stated that "[1]oss of property is generally considered to be irreparable but it is not presumed to be so."
+[40] In HongKong, this court stated that "[1]oss of property is generally considered to be irreparable but it is not presumed to be so."
 2005 Guam 13 ¶ 22. "[W]hether real property loss creates irreparable injury is a fact-sensitive inquiry, and . . . such loss cannot be said to constitute irreparable harm as a matter of law."
 Id. ¶ 24 (quoting Medgar Evers Houses Assoc., L.P. v.
 Carro, No. 01-CV-6107, 2001 WL 1456190 (E.D.N.Y.
 Nov.
 6, 2001)).
 Nevertheless, the potential of irreparable harm was found to exist in HongKong where commercial owners of an apartment building obtained a preliminary injunction to stop a private foreclosure sale.
-Id. ¶¶ 25-26.
-There, the owners depended on their apartment building as part of their efforts to emerge from Chapter 11 bankruptcy.
-Id. ¶ 25. - [35] Here too, special circumstances exist that show the Sananaps will suffer irreparable injury as a result of foreclosure.
+Id. ¶ 25.

+[41] Here too, special circumstances exist that show the Sananaps will suffer irreparable injury as a result of foreclosure.
 In setting aside foreclosures that had occurred in 2006, the Superior Court reported that unaccepted bids of \$35,000.00 and \$50,000.00 had been made on the properties (which were actually purchased for a nominal price of \$1,000.00.)
-ER, Tab 17 at 5 (Finds.
+AER, tab 17 at 5 (Finds.
 Fact & Concl.
-L., Jan.
-15, 2007).
+L. - Part II).
 This, and the fact that the homes were constructed on lots of minimal size, see 21 GCA § 62105, suggest that the homes were some of the least expensive available on Guam.
 The fact that many of the Homeowners insisted on remaining there despite the lack of adequate sewer facilities also suggests that the Gill-Baza homes may have been the only ones they could afford.
 Thus, foreclosure may result in leaving many of the Homeowners without adequate housing or even homeless, and as one judge observed, "[t]he risk of being rendered homeless is a risk of suffering an irreparable injury."
 Morillo v.
 City of New York, 582 N.Y.S.2d 387, 392 (N.Y.
 App.
 Div.
-1992) (Carro, J., dissenting). - [36] Even in the unlikely event that the Gill-Baza homes were investment properties for which damages would be adequate compensation, irreparable injury cannot be considered in isolation from the likelihood of succeeding on the merits.
+1992) (Carro, J., dissenting).

+[42] Even in the unlikely event that the Gill-Baza homes were investment properties for which damages would be adequate compensation, irreparable injury cannot be considered in isolation from the likelihood of succeeding on the merits.
 This is because "the issues of likelihood of success and irreparable injury represent two points on a sliding scale in which the required degree of irreparable harm increases as the probability of success decreases."
 Humane Soc'y of U.S. v.
 Gutierrez, 527 F.3d 788, 790 (9th Cir.
 2008).
 In other words, "[t]he probability of success that must be demonstrated is inversely proportional to the amount of irreparable injury plaintiff will suffer absent the stay . . . .
 [M]ore of one excuses less of the other."
 Mohammed v.
 Reno, 309 F.3d 95, 101 (2d Cir.
 2002).

-[37] We must therefore also consider the question of whether the Homeowners are likely to succeed in avoiding foreclosure by the end of this case.
+[43] We must therefore also consider the question of whether the Homeowners are likely to succeed in avoiding foreclosure by the end of this case.
 If their chances of success are very good, then they need only make a minimal showing of irreparable injury.
 See id.
 Although foreclosure on a residential home is not irreparable injury per se, "irreparable injury is suffered when one is wrongfully ejected from his home."
 Johnson v.
 U.S. Dep't of Agric., 734 F.2d 774, 789 (11th Cir.
 1984) (emphasis added).
 Only an examination of the Homeowners' arguments on the merits will reveal whether the foreclosures were wrongfully pursued.
 Thus, we turn next to the question of whether the Homeowners can demonstrate a "likelihood of succeeding on the merits."
 HongKong, 2005 Guam 13 ¶ 18.